 “New Technology Unmasks Ancient Scriptural Manuscripts,” by Carmel Tajonera.
 Gold & Blue: The Magazine of St. Mary’s University.
 Summer 2014.
 Print and online.

-Past: Rochester Cultural Heritage Imaging, Visualization, and Education (R-CHIVE); Workshop at the University of Notre Dame featuring James C. VanderKam and Annette Y. Reed; University of Texas, Austin; St. Mary's University; Source of Light Center San Antonio; Cyprus Institute.
+Past: University of Texas Austin, January 16-17, 2019 (announcement); Rochester Institute of Technology, Carlson Center for Imaging Science (announcement, slides, YouTube); Rochester Cultural Heritage Imaging, Visualization, and Education (R-CHIVE); Workshop at the University of Notre Dame featuring James C. VanderKam and Annette Y. Reed; University of Texas, Austin; St. Mary's University; Source of Light Center San Antonio; Cyprus Institute.

 Elected member of Program Committee, Catholic Biblical Quarterly Monograph Series Editorial Board, Research Support Committee, and Technology and Outreach Committee